 The history of the Czech macromolecular chemistry began in the early 1940s.
 Several research institutions in polymer chemistry were established within the next decade.

-Two outstanding events had to happen to attract the necessary support of the then communistic government.
+Two outstanding events helped in attracting the necessary support of the then communist government.
 The first was the implementation of the industrial production of polycaprolactam (Silon) and the second was the great success of the IUPAC International Symposium on Macromolecules which took place in Prague in 1957.
-As a fortunate consequence the Institute of Macromolecular Chemistry (IMC) within the Czechoslovak Academy of Sciences was established in 1959.
+The Institute of Macromolecular Chemistry (IMC) was established within the Czechoslovak Academy of Sciences in 1959.

 Despite restrictions imposed by the communist regime, the research at the Institute was never confined within national limits.
-The IMC has contributed to international cooperation and activities.
-Prague is the only city in the world that has played host to the important IUPAC International Symposia on Macromolecules the three times (1957, 1965 and 1992).
+The IMC has actively participated to international cooperation.
+Prague is the only city in the world that has hosted the important IUPAC International Symposia on Macromolecules three times (1957, 1965 and 1992).

 The Prague Meetings on Macromolecules (PMM), organized by the IMC every year since 1967 are well known in the polymer community and are enthusiastically attended.